g4eml/OpenMD9600_Remote_Head/README.md

 9. Power on the radio.
 It should behave exactly as it did before.

+10. The files are also provided to 3D print covers for the radio body and the head.
+These are optional but do provide additional protection for the PCBs.

 ### How do I make these boards?

 All of the information needed to make your own boards is included in this repository.
 The gerber files for the PCBs are provided and it is now very easy and cheap to get PCBs made in China.
 Companies such as PCBWAY will accept the Zipped Gerber files as provided and produce 10 PCBs for about £5.  so that is £10 for 10 of both PCBs.
 I would suggest that you get together with other people in your country and order the boards.